cobilab/jarvis3/README.md

 #### Compression and decompression of FASTA and FASTQ data ####

-First, make sure to give permitions to the script by typing the following at the src/ folder
+First, make sure to give permissions to the script by typing the following at the src/ folder
 <pre>
 chmod +x JARVIS3.sh
 </pre>